jh3nd3rs0n/jargyle/README.md

 ```

-### 5. 2.
+### 6. 2.
 Multiple Settings of the Same Name

 Unless otherwise stated, if a setting of the same name appears more than once on the command line or in the configuration file, then only the last setting of the same name is recognized.

-### 5. 3.
+### 6. 3.
 The SOCKS5 RESOLVE Command

-A SOCKS5 request with the RESOLVE command requests the SOCKS5 server to resolve the fully-qualified domain name of the desired destination address and to reply with the resolved IPv4 or IPv6 address.
+A client sending a SOCKS5 request with the RESOLVE command is a request to the SOCKS5 server to resolve the host name and reply with the resolved IPv4 or IPv6 address.
 At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 It is not a part of the SOCKS5 protocol specification.

 The following is the SOCKS5 RESOLVE command specification described in expressions, names, and terms that are based off the SOCKS5 protocol specification described in RFC [1928](https://datatracker.ietf.org/doc/html/rfc1928):